Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 - Demonstrate awareness of life-long learning and have an opportunity to progress to further, higher study.

 You will undertake a variety of modules, covering a range of medical equipment technologies:

 Year 1: Engineering science, health and safety and infection control in hospitals, electronic principles, anatomy & physiology for healthcare engineers, and personal progress portfolio.

-Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory & dental equipment and management principles for healthcare engineering.
+Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory & foetal monitoring equipment & infant incubators and management principles for healthcare engineering.

 Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
 In each year, 120 credits are delivered across an academic year.